zydou/arti/crates/tor-guardmgr/README.md

 [Arti](https://gitlab.torproject.org/tpo/core/arti/), a project to implement [Tor](https://www.torproject.org/) in Rust.

-"Guard nodes" are mechanism that Tor clients uses to limit the impact of hostile relays.
+"Guard nodes" are mechanism that Tor clients use to limit the impact of hostile relays.
 Approximately: each client chooses a small set of relays to use as its "guards".
 Later, when the client picks its paths through network, rather than choosing a